-The MLME.DPS.confirm primitive is generated by the MLME and issued to its next higher layer in response to an MLME.DPS.Request primitive.
+The MLME-DPS.confirm primitive is generated by the MLME and issued to its next higher layer in response to an MLME-DPS.request primitive.

-If any parameter value in the MLME.DPS.request primitive is out of range is not supported by the PD in its current PHY operating mode as selected by phyModeSelection, the status of DPS_NOT_SUPPORTED is returned.
-If the request to enable or disable the DPS is successful, the MLME issues the MLME.DPS.confirm primitive with a status of SUCCESS.
+If any parameter value in the MLME-DPS.request primitive is out of range is not supported by the PD in its current PHY operating mode as selected by phyModeSelection, the status of DPS_NOT_SUPPORTED is returned.
+If the request to enable or disable the DPS is successful, the MLME issues the MLME-DPS.confirm primitive with a status of SUCCESS.

-MLME.DPS.Indication
+MLME-DPS.indication

-The MLME.DPS.indication primitive informs the next higher layer that the DPSIndexDuration period, specified in the MLME.DPS.request, has expired and the preamble codes in both the transmitter and the receiver have reverted to use the code specified by the phyPreambleCode value.
+The MLME-DPS.indication primitive informs the next higher layer that the DPSIndexDuration period, specified in the MLME-DPS.request, has expired and the preamble codes in both the transmitter and the receiver have reverted to use the code specified by the phyPreambleCode value.

 The properties of this primitive are:

-MLME.DPS.Indication { <empty> }
+MLME-DPS.indication { <empty> }

 There are no parameters for this primitive.